“To win in the marketplace, you must first win in the workplace.” – Doug Conant.

 2. Opportunities to Learn New Tech

-Millennials are tech-savvy generation and everything they do revolves around technology.
+Millennials are a tech-savvy generation and everything they do revolves around technology.
 They think technology first and will prefer to work with companies that are fast embracing technology or offer opportunities to learn new tech.

 3. Flexible Work Schedules